DJCordhose/mlops-drift/docs/story.md

       * 1500 each month
       * fast, but predictions are mocked: `./scripts/curl-drift-mock.sh <URL app server>`
       * much slower, but we can monitor prediction drift as well: `./scripts/curl-drift-prediction.sh <URL app server>`
+      * watch the drift unfold in looking at the Grafana dashboard

 ## Part II